 For example, imagine you set the format to bold and then use Find.
 Then you set the format to font size 12 and use Find again.
 The search will look for cells where the font is bold AND of size 12.

-Therefore, it is a good idea to clear the format before you use it.
-You can clear the format by using the code
+Therefore, it is a good idea to clear the format before you use it as I have done in the above examples.

 You can see we used this in the second SearchFormat example above.